Come In and Burn: Legacy

 In May 2000, news publication New Times Broward-Palm Beach labelled the album "underrated", and claimed that the follow-up Get Some Go Again did not have the same "rebellious gusto".
 On Come In and Burns 20th anniversary in 2017, Diffuser.fm wrote that "from the opening swirl of 'Shame,' the music is tighter, darker and more atmospheric than its predecessors."
+PunkNews.org wrote in 2017 that "the musical progression on this release is certainly worth noting, the jazz-metal fusion on this album is amongst some of the most interesting hard rock churned out in the 90's".
+In 2022, Louder Sound placed Come In and Burn fourth in their ranking of the seven Rollins Band studio albums.
+It ranked ahead of 1989's Hard Volume and the two subsequent albums with the Mother Superior lineup.

 Regarding the album's lack of success, Haskett said, "'The End of Something', it doesn’t grab you.
 There was no single.
 There was nothing to hook people with.
 Even after the record was finished Melvin and I said something like 'Let us go away and write something very quick!'.
 And we did try but it got no traction.
 So the record came out with nothing for people to grab onto.
 It’s still a great record [but] It was a harder thing to tour on [and] it was a harder thing to get people’s attention with."
 He also said, "the songs are too complex...
 I mean, they’re great, compositionally they’re amazing.
 But Henry’s strength comes from kind of clean simplicity.
 If you make the background behind his vocals too complex, it kind of dilutes the power of his voice."